MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 The detection relies on [events audited on domain controllers](https://docs.microsoft.com/advanced-threat-analytics/configure-event-collection).
-To make sure your domain controllers audit the needed events, use the tool referenced in [ATP Auditing (AuditPol, Advanced Audit Settings Enforcement, Lightweight Gateway Service discovery)](https://aka.ms/ataauditingblog).
+To make sure your domain controllers audit the needed events, use the tool referenced in [ATP Auditing (AuditPol, Advanced Audit Settings Enforcement, Sensor Service discovery)](https://aka.ms/ataauditingblog).

 **Investigation**